snaka/LocalizedIndexerPostProcessor-hook/README.md

 LocalizedIndexerPostProcessor-hook is a way to create a fairly appropriate localized fields for languages available with Japanese, Korean, and Chinese characters and words.

 Also Liferay 6.2 uses Lucene 3.5 which uses CJKAnalyzer for Japanese / Chinese / Korean tokenizer.
-Unfortunately, this tokenizer doesn't really meet the quality of practical use and it's not well maintained and configurable.
+Unfortunately, this tokenizer doesn't really meet the quality of practical use and it's not easily configurable.
 I strongly recommend to use external search engines such as Solr for Japanese.

 In terms of using Solr 4, Liferay provides Solr 4 plugin to integrate Solr and Liferay easily.
 Liferay 6.2 officially supports 4.3.1 and higher.